polar-app/polar-app/content/blog/2019-05-25-13-lucky-tips-for-using-anki-and-spaced-repetition-2019.md

 ## Understand How It Works

-First, you should read a bit about [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) and make sure you know how it works.
+First, you should read a bit about <a href="https://en.wikipedia.org/wiki/Spaced_repetition" target="_blank">spaced reptition</a> and make sure you know how it works.

 This is key or you're going to make silly mistakes and revert to the old strategy